FREEBIES

 These tables were created faithfully from the

-(T/O&Es) (including revisions made from the associated published Changes to
+Equipment (T/O&Es) (including revisions made from the associated

-the T/O&Es).
-All major items of ordnance and transportation have been
+published Changes to the T/O&Es).
+All major items of ordnance and

 German Army Tables of